sethfischer/nissan-leaf-obd-manual/source/glossary.rst

         :term:`ISO 15031-3`) is a 16-pin connector which, on a *Nissan Leaf*, is located beneath the steering column.

+    diagnostic tool
+        An electronic device that interfaces with a vehicle's :term:`diagnostic connector`.

+    ELM327
+        A proprietary, pre-programmed, microcontroller produced by
+        `ELM Electronics Inc.`_ for communicating with a vehicle's :term:`on-board diagnostics` interface.
+The ELM327 command protocol is one of the most popular PC-to-OBD interface standards and is also implemented by other vendors.

+    ELM327 compatible
+        Used to describe a device capable of translating the :term:`on-board diagnostics` interface and which supports the ELM327 command set.

     EV-CAN
         Name of the *Nissan Leaf* :term:`CAN` bus which carries data related to the traction battery and electric motor drive system.
 Exposed on pins 3